 Conceptual model of my research vision demonstrating, within the context of land use, the emphasis on large and meso-mammalian communities, the role of predators in providing carrion for scavengers, and the trophic effects on game birds as measured by their vital rates.
 Also, the anthropogenic effects and management of harvest and the conflict generated by large predators and livestock management are integrated into the research agenda.

-In the broadest description my research interests concern understanding the effects of agricultural land use on wildlife by understanding the processes that determine species abundance and community composition.
+My research interests concern understanding the effects of agricultural land use on wildlife by understanding the processes that determine species abundance and community composition across landscapes and regions.
 My research centers upon the rigorous estimation of wildlife population parameters and the use of structured decision making (SDM) and adaptive resources management (ARM) in investigating and managing in an integrative manner:

 My current research is related to understanding and mitigating the effects of the rapid expansion of intensive crop and livestock production on wildlife in austral South America.
 Within this context I am principally interested in the ecology and conservation of jaguar (Panthera onca) and puma (Puma concolor) and their functional role in determining trophic relationships within the Gran Chaco and Pantanal ecosystems of western Paraguay.
 This includes the quantification of prey abundance and diversity and trophic relationships with meso-carnivores and facultative and obligate scavengers (vultures).
 An additional aspect of my reserach is understanding space use and resource selection of jaguar and puma in western Paraguay in the context of anthropogenic factors.